Executive OfficeFax: 334.242.5669

 Greg Canfield Secretary of Commerce

 Canfield has broad responsibility for ensuring the five chief priorities of the department are advanced.
 These are increasing business recruitment and expansion activity, expanding export opportunities for Alabama companies, improving workforce development initiatives, enhancing small business growth, and providing avenues for job creation in the film and entertainment industry.
 During Canfield’s tenure, industry publications have repeatedly honored Alabama for economic development success.
-Since 2011, Alabama has attracted projects involving $37 billion in new private sector capital investment and 122,000 jobs.
-Economic development efforts in 2018 set a new annual record for investment, totaling $8.7 billion.
+Since 2011, Alabama has attracted projects involving almost $54 billion in new private sector capital investment and over 160,000 jobs.
+Economic development efforts in 2020 attracted nearly $5 billion in capital investment, despite the challenges posed by the COVID-19 pandemic.

 Canfield reports directly to Governor Kay Ivey and frequently plays a leading role in negotiations with companies considering Alabama in their growth plans.
-In this capacity, he was worked with high-performing companies such as Mercedes-Benz, Mazda Toyota Manufacturing USA, Google, Amazon, Airbus, Blue Origin, Aerojet Rocketdyne, Polaris, and many others.
+In this capacity, he has worked with high-performing companies such as Mercedes-Benz, Mazda Toyota Manufacturing, Google, Amazon, Boeing, Airbus, Blue Origin, GE Aviation, Polaris, and many others.
 Canfield also spearheaded a successful effort to overhaul the state’s outdated incentives platform to make it more fiscally responsible, effective and sustainable over time.

 Because of extensive international travel, Canfield has developed a diverse range of high-level business contacts around the globe.
-As Commerce Secretary, he has led Alabama delegations on around 20 trade missions to locations around the world, helping to drive export growth.
+As Commerce Secretary, he has led Alabama delegations on numerous trade missions to locations around the world, helping to drive export growth.
 During his time at Commerce, Alabama has attracted robust inflows of foreign direct investment each year.
-Since 2013, FDI projects in Alabama have involved nearly $13 billion in new capital investment, generating almost 25,000 new jobs in the state.
-FDI in 2018 totaled $4.2 billion, a record annual tally for the state.
+Since 2013, FDI projects in Alabama have involved over $18 billion in new capital investment, generating more than 32,000 new jobs in the state.
+FDI projects in 2020 involved $2.7 billion in capital investment and 2,700 job commitments.

 Canfield graduated from Huffman High School in Birmingham and attended the University of Alabama and UAB, where he earned a finance degree in 1983.
 He began a career in sales with Purolator Corp., a Fortune 500 company.
 At Purolator, he served as Southeastern Regional Sales Manager before becoming Regional Administration Manager with responsibility for the region’s budgetary process.